Fast2docs/Fast2-docs/docs/getting-started/create-workflow.md

 Now, imagine that you want to rename your campaign with the name _newCampaignName_.
 Click on the campaign textBox, put your new name.
 You're gonna be redirected to a run place with your freshly created campaign.
 Hitting the `Run as new` and you will find you're campaign _newCampaignName_Try1_ running.

 At this moment you have two series of campaigns related to your map _Production_.

+## Map versioning

+Fast2 allows you to create multiple versions of the same map.